robert-hoekstra/meesterproef-1920/README.md

 This repo is all about documentation and mainly about personal progress and iterations made within the group project.
 For the total STRVCT product and relevant information I would kindly ask you to go to [this repo](https://github.com/aaraar/strvct/).

+All of the relevant documentation can be found at the wiki.

 ## The application
 Start: [STRVCT](https://strvct.herokuapp.com/)